icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

 ## Configuration
-ICGC get is packaged with a default configuration file `config.yaml`, that contains a list of all configurable options and the defaults for using these options in a Docker container.
+After installing ICGC get, you will need to do configure some of the essential usage parameters, such as your access credentials.
+The simplest way to do this is to invoke the `icgc-get configure` command and follow the instructions of the prompts.

-In addition to editing the config file most configuration options can either be overwritten through the command line or environmental variables.
+In addition to using the `configure` command, most configuration options can either be overwritten through the command line, by assigning environmental variables, or by directly editing the `config.yaml` file.
 Environmental variables are in all caps, have underscores as separators, and are prefixed by ICGCGET_.
 Command line options have dashes as separators and are prefixed by two dashes.
 Config file options a colon, followed by a newline and two spaces as separators.
 The only exception to this rule is the ICGC api path: it cannot be set via the command line.